Federal Employment | Federal Government Careers

 The Washington DC, Maryland, and Virginia metropolitan area has the largest number of federal workers, 282,666, and Delaware the least with 3,039 workers.
 All of the 315 Metropolitan Statistical Areas (MSAs) in the U.S. and Puerto Rico have federal civilian employees.
 Small towns and rural areas outside of MSAs employ 18 percent of total non-Postal federal workers.
 The actual number of federal civilian employees is greater than the above figures.
 The Defense Intelligence Agency, Central Intelligence Agency, and the National Security Agency do not release this data.

-This site provides consolidated federal, state and private sector job listings to help you compare opportunities in your area.
+This site provides federal job listings in your area, nationally, and overseas.
 Special hiring programs for the disabled, veterans, and students are described in detail.
-Consolidated government job listings are provided and we link you to over 140 federal agency recruiting sites.
+Consolidated government job listings are provided, and we link you to over 140 federal agency recruiting sites.
 Use these resources to land a high paying government job.
 If you are considering federal employment use the links below to find great opportunities.

 Tremendous government job opportunities are available for those who know how to tap this lucrative job market.
 All government hiring is based on performance and qualifications regardless of your sex, race, color, creed, religion, disability, or national origin.
 Where else can you apply for a high paying entry-level job that offers employment at thousands of locations internationally, excellent career advancement opportunities, plus careers in hundreds of occupations?

 Consider the numbers.
-Uncle Sam employs 2,181,106 federal employees plus 495,941 postal workers, for a total of 2,677,047 and hires hundreds of thousands of new employees each year to replace workers that transfer to other federal employment areas, retire, or stop working for other reasons.
-Average annual salary of all full-time employees is now $90,000.
+Uncle Sam employs 2,0978,881 federal employees plus 653,167 postal workers, for a total of 2,751,048 and hires hundreds of thousands of new employees each year to replace workers that transfer to other federal employment areas, retire, or stop working for other reasons.
+Average annual salary of all full-time employees exceeds $90,000.
 The U.S Government is the largest employer in the United States, hiring 2 percent of the nation’s civilian work force.
 Our Job Hunter’s Checklist guides you step-by-step through the hiring process.

 Assessment tools are available to help you identify occupations and jobs that fit your knowledge, skills, abilities (KSAs), and personality.
 If you aren’t 100% sure of what occupation is best suited to your education, experience and background take one of the personal assessments available on our Federal Employee’s Career Development Center.
 Simply visit the site, review the assessment process and download the free assessment forms to get started.